What is 20cm in Feet? A thorough look to Metric-Imperial Conversion

 Before we dive into the conversion of 20cm to feet, let's establish a foundational understanding of the two measurement systems involved: the metric system and the imperial system.

 The metric system, also known as the International System of Units (SI), is a decimal system based on units of ten.
-Consider this: this makes conversions within the system relatively straightforward.
+That's why this makes conversions within the system relatively straightforward.
 The fundamental units of length, mass, and volume are the meter (m), kilogram (kg), and liter (L), respectively.
-Centimeters (cm) are a subunit of the meter, with 100 centimeters equaling one meter Nothing fancy..
+Centimeters (cm) are a subunit of the meter, with 100 centimeters equaling one meter Less friction, more output..

 The imperial system, commonly used in the United States and a few other countries, is based on a more complex and less intuitive set of units.
 Its fundamental units are derived from historical standards and lack the consistent decimal relationships found in the metric system.
 The primary unit of length in the imperial system is the foot (ft), with other units like inches (in), yards (yd), and miles (mi) related to it through less systematic relationships.